How Pilot Assist works

 Pilot Assist regulates the speed with acceleration and braking.
 It is normal for the brakes to emit a low sound when they are being used to adjust the speed.

 Pilot Assist attempts to regulate the speed smoothly.
 In situations that demand sudden braking the driver must brake himself/herself.
 This applies in cases of large speed differences or if the car in front brakes suddenly.
 Due to the limitations of the camera and radar unit, braking may come unexpectedly or not at all.

 Pilot Assist aims to follow the vehicle ahead in the same lane at a time interval set by the driver.
 If the radar unit cannot see any vehicle in front then the car will instead maintain the speed set and stored by the driver.
 This also takes place if the speed of the vehicle ahead increases and exceeds the stored speed.

 Round bends and when the road splits

-Pilot Assist interacts with the driver, who should therefore not await the steering assistance from Pilot Assist but should always be prepared to increase his/her own steering input, especially on bends.
+Pilot Assist interacts with the driver, who should therefore not wait for the steering assistance from Pilot Assist but should always be prepared to increase his/her own steering input, especially in bends.

-When the car approaches an exit or if the lane splits, the driver should steer towards the desired lane so that Pilot Assist can specify the desired direction.
+- When the car approaches an exit or if the lane splits, the driver should steer towards the desired lane in order to specify the desired direction to Pilot Assist.

 Pilot Assist strives to keep the car in the middle of the lane

-When Pilot Assist helps to steer, it strives to position the car in between the lane markings and therefore it is recommended to let the car find the optimal placement to achieve as smooth a driving experience as possible.
+When Pilot Assist helps to steer, it strives to position the car in between the lane markings and therefore it is recommended to let the car find a good placement to achieve as smooth a driving experience as possible.
 The driver checks that the car is positioned safely in the lane, and always has the ability to adjust the position by making his/her own steering corrections.